ohampro/ohampro.github.io/_projects/limousine_reservation.md

 skills: "Android, Java, RESTful, Retrofit, GreenDao, JSON, GPS, Location Service, Git, GitHub, Agile, Mobile app, -ready"
 permalink: "/projects/limousine_reservation/"
 rootClass: markdown-gen
-excerpt: "An intuitive mobile app facilitating airport trip reservations.
-Users can easily create an account,
-    log in, and choose an airport as either the source or destination.
-The system efficiently processes the request, dispatching a vehicle accordingly."
+excerpt: "Developed an intuitive mobile app for facilitating airport trip reservations.
+Users can easily create an account, log in, and select an airport as either the source or destination.
+The system efficiently processes the request and dispatches a vehicle accordingly."

 ---